cf-convention/cf-convention.github.io/Meetings/2022-Workshop.md

 ## Registration

-There are no registration fees, but registration before 30th of August it's required.
+There are no registration fees, but registration before 30th of August is required.

 You can register using [this form][REGISTRATION].